-- 1. Short History: a description of any significant developments and changes in the School since the last Self-Study. - 2.
+- 1. Short History: a description of any significant developments and changes in the school since the last Self-Study. - 2.
 Copy of the Action Plan from the last process and a summary evaluation of the ways in which the Action Plan was achieved.
 This is separate and does not replace the 5-year written response to the Action Plan.
 The 5-year written response, also called the Action Plan Update, should be included as an attachment to the Self-Study. - 3.
-Short description and evaluation of the School in relationship to each of the Goals and Criteria according to what the School community perceives to be the - School strengths - areas to re-emphasize - new programs to initiate (if necessary). - 4.
-Having considered the School in relation to each of the Goals and Criteria, - specify and describe areas in which the School commends itself (Major Commendations) - specify and describe areas in which the School community recommends that it must take action (Major Recommendations) - 5.
+Description and evaluation of the school in relationship to each of the Goals and Criteria according to what the school community perceives to be the - school strengths - areas to re-emphasize - new programs to initiate (if necessary) - 4.
+Having considered the school in relation to each of the Goals and Criteria, - specify and describe areas in which the school commends itself (Major Commendations) - specify and describe areas in which the school community recommends that it must take action (Major Recommendations) - 5.
 Specify and describe the process that has taken place among the trustees, students, faculty, administration, staff, parents, and alums during the Self-Study. - 6.
 Include a description of existing programs/committees in place that deal with initial and ongoing education and discussion of the Goals and Criteria, as well as Holy Child Values, Virtues, Mission, Philosophy, and History, with the Board of Trustees, administrations, faculty, staff, students, parents, and alums.

-- 7. In addition to Network mandated activities, provide an account of the School's participation in the Network.
+- 7. In addition to Network mandated activities, provide an account of the school's participation in the Network.
 (Note: These activities include those that go beyond the Network mandated activities and is a separate and vital piece to the Self-Study.
 See page 41, Relationship to the Society and the other Network Schools, for guidelines on how this section will be reflected upon by the Visiting Team).

 - 8. Appendices (please attach, send separately, or send in electronic format)

 - Board List

 - Board Committee List

 - Board book (last year of Board minutes)

 - Faculty/Staff List

 - Strategic Plan

 - School handbooks, viewbooks

 - Newspaper, annual report

 - Public relations materials, etc.

 - Action plan update

-- Link to School's website

-- Send social media to Visiting Committee during Year 2.